-ADHD is one of the most common neurobehavioral disorders, with 6.1% of American children reportedly taking medication for treatment, an estimated 7.8% of U.S. children between the ages of 4 and 17 according to the U.S. Centers for Disease Control and Prevention (“CDC”), or approximately 4.5 million children.
+ADHD is a neurobehavioral disorder affecting an estimated 7.8% of U.S. children between the ages of 4 and 17, according to the U.S. Centers for Disease Control and Prevention (“CDC”), or approximately 4.5 million children.
 The principal characteristics of ADHD are inattention, hyperactivity and impulsivity, symptoms that are known to persist into adulthood.
-In a study published in Psychiatry Res in May 2010, up to 78% of children affected by this disorder showed at least one of the major symptoms of ADHD when followed up 10 years later.
 According to the CDC, approximately 4% of the US adult population has ADHD, which can negatively impair many aspects of daily life, including home, school, work and interpersonal relationships.

 Currently available treatments for ADHD include amphetamine-type stimulants and non-stimulant agents targeting monoaminergic neurotransmitter systems in the brain.
 However, these neurotransmitter systems are not restricted to the brain and are widely found throughout the body.
 Thus, while these agents can be effective in ameliorating ADHD symptoms, they also can produce adverse cardiovascular effects, such as increased heart rate and blood pressure.
 Existing treatments also affect eating habits and can slow down weight gain and growth in children and have been associated with suicidal ideation in adolescents and adults.
 In addition, approved stimulant treatments are DEA (US Drug Enforcement Agency) classified as controlled substances and present logistical issues for distribution and protection from diversion.
 Approved non-stimulant treatments, such as atomoxetine (Strattera and its generic equivalents), can take four to eight weeks to become effective and undesirable side effects also have been observed.